 By Barani Krishnan

-Market intelligence firm Genscape estimated a drawdown of 625,000 barrels out of the Cushing, Oklahoma delivery point for U.S. crude in the week to Sept.
+That pared the gains in oil, which rallied earlier on data from market intelligence firm Genscape suggesting a drawdown of 625,000 barrels out of the Cushing, Oklahoma delivery point for U.S. crude in the week to Sept.
 22.

 "There was a technical bounce after the Genscape numbers were noticed by the market, though there were also new lows from sell-stops after the S&P tanked," said Peter Donovan, broker at New York's Liquidity Energy.